• google scholor

 Click here to view Figure

-Restoration measures
+Restoration Measures

 Watershed management: Implementing effective watershed management strategies is crucial for controlling agricultural runoff and pollution.
 Encouraging sustainable land use practices, such as afforestation and the creation of buffer zones, can help mitigate pollution entering Manasbal Lake.
 Government authorities should enforce regulations on land use and nutrient release into the lake, prioritizing specific actions within a defined timeframe.